julien-poivret/SSH_basic/README.md

   ```
   $ nmap 192.168.1.14\24
   ```
-  ( after 30s or more you will get a full description of your network devices and open ports for every one of them ).
+  ( after 30s or a bit more you will get a full description of your network devices and open ports for every one of them ).

   localy on the targeted machine you can also type: ( Tcp Udp Listening portNumber )
   ```
   $ ss -tuln
   ```
-  ( but it's local and subjective better to grab the network from a clean outside machine view in one shoot ...)
+  ( but it's local and subjective,better to grab the network from a clean outside machine view and in one glance... )

-  * So now for closing open port, the easiest way is to use a fire wall program and masking the non usefull open port from the external world.
+  * So now for closing open port, the easiest way is to use a fire wall program and masking the non usefull open port from the external world.(more on this later)

   * Else what you have to uninstall each modules providing an internet outside conection one by one
   * for getting the list of them:
     ```
     $ sudo apt install lsof
     ```
     ( install lsof 'listof?' )
-  * for getting the process id (pid) of application opening a port connection:
+  * for getting the process id (pid) of every applications which open a port connection on the computer type:
   ```
   $ sudo lsof -i
   ```
-  * then from pid find the path:
+  * then from pid find the file path: ( in linux everything is a file )
   ```
   $ sudo lsof -p PIDNUMBER
   ```